redox-os/ion/README.md

 > To compile in DEBUG mode, pass `DEBUG=1` as an argument to `make`

+# Ion plugins

+There are plugins for ion.
+These plugins are additional aliases and function definitions written in Ion for Ion.
+They can be found under this [repository](https://gitlab.redox-os.org/redox-os/ion-plugins).

 # Vim/NeoVim Syntax Highlighting Plugin

 For vim/nvim users there is an [officially-supported syntax highlighting plugin](https://gitlab.redox-os.org/redox-os/ion-vim).